 Again, is Kodi a piracy epidemic?

 No, it’s not.
 It’s simply a media player with advanced features that are being taken for granted by several companies and individuals looking to make a quick buck.
-We can only hope Microsoft stands firm because the app is now in the Windows Store for Windows 10, and we’d like to see it there for the foreseeable future and beyond.
+We can only hope Microsoft stands firm because the app is now in the Windows Store, and we’d like to see it there for the foreseeable future and beyond.